Talavera pottery (Talavera Poblana) is a Mexican and Spanish pottery tradition from Talavera de la Reina, in Spain.

 In the early 20th century, interest developed in collecting the work.
 In 1904, an American by the name of Emily Johnston de Forrest discovered Talavera on a trip to Mexico.
 She became interested in collecting the works, so she consulted scholars, local collectors, and dealers.
 Eventually, her collection became the base of what is currently exhibited in the Metropolitan Museum of Art in New York.

 Her enthusiasm was passed on to Edwin Atlee Barber, the curator of the Pennsylvania Museum of Art.
-He, too, spent time in Mexico and introduced Talavera into the Pennsylvania museum’s collection.
-He studied the major stylistic periods and how to distinguish the best examples, publishing a guide in 1908 which is still considered authoritative.
+He, too, spent time in Mexico and introduced Talavera into the Pennsylvania Museum’s collection.
+He studied the major stylistic periods and how to distinguish the best examples, publishing a guide in 1908 that is still considered authoritative.

 In 1986, the Franz Mayer Museum opened in Mexico City with the largest collection of Talavera Poblana in the world – 726 pieces from the 17th through the 19th century, and some 20th-century pieces by Enrique Luis Ventosa.